 Postgraduate Fees and Funding

 The fees charged by the University and Colleges, as well as an estimate of the minimum sum required to cover living expenses, can be found on the Postgraduate Admissions website.
 You can also see specific information about the costs of accommodation and meals at Peterhouse.

 All postgraduate students, whether funded by State or other educational bodies, or from private resources, are expected to be able to cover the full tuition and maintenance costs associated with their period of study in Cambridge.
 Each student's place is only confirmed after a financial undertaking has been given to the University's Student Registry confirming that the necessary funds are available for the whole duration of your course.

-Peterhouse has some limited funds available to assist postgraduates facing unexpected financial hardship during their time at the College, with interest-free loans or small grants.
+Peterhouse has some limited funds available for postgraduates needing unexpected financial assistance during their time at the College, with interest-free loans or small grants.

 Your Tutor can guide you, on a confidential basis, should you experience any financial problems and can assist you in making applications for financial support from the University and/or College as appropriate.